netboxlabs/diode-netbox-plugin/README.md

 Note: Once you customise usernames with PLUGINS_CONFIG during first installation, you should not change or remove them later on.
 Doing so will cause the plugin to stop working properly.

+`auto_provision_users` is a boolean flag (default: `False`) that determines whether the plugin should automatically create the users during migration.
+If set to `False`, you will need to provision Diode users with their API keys manually via the plugin's setup page in the NetBox UI.

 Restart NetBox services to load the plugin: